Close Light Download image Dark Share Stock exchange is momentarily closed

 Download image

 The plant will operate around the clock.
-The sewage sludge is scheduled to be delivered from Monday to Friday between 6 a.m. and 6 p.m.
-Deliveries until 10 p.m. and on Saturdays will only take place in exceptional cases.
+The sewage sludge is scheduled to be delivered from Monday to Friday between 6 a.m. and 8 p.m.
+There will only be Saturday deliveries after public holidays – as is the case for the garbage collection, for example – or in exceptional cases.

 How long will the plant be in operation?